justincy/signs-of-the-second-coming/questions.md

 * What is the "great day of the Lord?"
 Is it the same as "Christ comes in the clouds?"

     Yes.

+* What is the "sign of the Son of Man?"
+Is it Christ coming in the clouds?
+Or the unrolling of heaven as a scroll?
+Or something else?
+Does Christ come in the clouds immediately after the heaven is unrolled as a scroll?
+In other words, is heavan unrolled so that he can return?
+Or is it a separate event?

+    Teachings of the Prophet Joseph Smith, p287: "But what will the world do?
+They will say it is a planet, a comet, etc. But the Son of Man will come as the sign of the coming of the Son of Man, which will be as a light of the morning coming out of the east.

+    I believe that the sign of the Son of Man immediately follows heaving being unrollend and immediately preceeds Christ coming in the clouds.

+    See D&C 88:95-97 and JST Matthew 1:36